danielkrupinski/Osiris/README.md

 ## See also
 - [Anubis](https://github.com/danielkrupinski/Anubis) - free and open source cheat for CS:GO with configuration compatible with Osiris
-- [GOESP](https://github.com/danielkrupinski/GOESP) - free and open source stream-proof ESP hack for Counter-Strike: Global Offensive, written in modern C++
+- [GOESP](https://github.com/danielkrupinski/GOESP) - free and open source cross-platform streamproof ESP hack for Counter-Strike: Global Offensive, written in modern C++